Freelancer Package Pricing Calculator

 Step 3: Enter Actual Costs

 When you complete the cost fields, use actual numbers.
 Include your direct costs, delivery costs, tools, admin time, revision time, and any small costs you usually forget.
-Obtain a price you can trust with accurate inputs.
+Accurate inputs provide you a price you can actually trust.
 Weak inputs give a good-looking price but fail on actual delivery.

 Step 4: Check profit before sending out a quote